boom-army/docs/content/en/blog/build-diary-29/index.md

 We've been hammering away at our Meeps feature like a crazed sculptor on a caffeine bender, tweaking and fine-tuning until it's as sharp as the hallucinatory visions from last night.
 But, by God, it's not just about Meeps!
 We've been racking our brain cells pondering over conversations and their digital handlings.

-Soon, you'll witness an overhauled Tweet box, decked out in Paper elevation style, looking as flamboyant as a peacock on a cocktail.
+Soon, you'll witness an overhauled Meep box, decked out in Paper elevation style, looking as flamboyant as a peacock on a cocktail.
 To add a dash of the unexpected, we’ve tossed in the capability to paste images directly into this input box, for sharing that's as smooth as silk sliding off a bourbon bottle.

 Peek into our DAO chat (formerly, the rather unexciting 'Channels'), and you'll be gobsmacked by the radical modifications.
 Everything from the way we show conversations to how we present @mention links has been given an adrenaline injection, transforming discussions into something more akin to a chat on Telegram or Whatsapp.